bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Impex, Data Import and Export
 - [ ] Clear separation between core and sample data.
 No sample data exists  in production
 - [ ] Clear separation between essential and project data.
-No business data be overridden
+No business data is overridden
 - [ ] Correct placement and naming of data files
 - [ ] Correct keywords in impex files are used - INSERT or INSERT_UPDATE or UPDATE or REMOVE
-- [ ] It should be possible to import the same impex multiple times without causing issues
+- [ ] Is it possible to import the same impex multiple times without causing issues
 - [ ] Environment specific data has conditional logic being used for control
 - [ ] Sequencing aligned with extension dependencies

 ## Update and Initialization
 - [ ] No update or initialization errors
-- [ ] After an initialization or update, the site should be functional and no manual re-configurations should be needed as that signifies issues with data import
+- [ ] After an initialization or update, the site is functional and no manual re-configurations are needed as that signifies issues with data import

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4NjQwMjgwMyw0MzUyMTgyMDMsMTMyMz
+eyJoaXN0b3J5IjpbMTM5NjE2MjAyOCw0MzUyMTgyMDMsMTMyMz
 I4MDc0MCwtNTIxMTU1MDkzLC0zNDc0NDA1NDEsNDUyMTA5ODI3
 LC00MzQ4MzQwODIsLTIwNzI1NzMxMDUsMjYwODQ2MzQ1LC0xNz
 MzNzg0NTA0LDEyNjkzOTcwNDUsLTExNTgxODk3Nyw4MjEwNDMx